Flexbox CSS ready

 Worked Examples:

-A vertical sidebar group can use .sidebar-stack, Direction set to column, Justify content set to center, and Align items set to stretch.
-The summary badge should report a vertical main axis, so justify-content now moves the group up or down rather than left or right.
+A sidebar group can use .sidebar-stack, column, nowrap, center, and stretch.
+The summary badge should report a vertical main axis, which means justify-content moves the group up or down inside the column.

-A troubleshooting case often starts with a long label forcing a child wider than expected.
-Enable Include child sizing rule, keep Flex shrink at 1, set Flex basis to auto or a supported length, turn on Set min-width: 0, and confirm Property Ledger includes the child min-width row.
+When a long label pushes a row wider than expected, enable Include child sizing rule, keep Flex shrink at 1, use auto or a supported length such as 12rem for Flex basis, and turn on Set min-width: 0.
+Property Ledger should then include the child min-width row.

 FAQ:

 align-content affects spacing between flex lines.
-If Wrap is nowrap, or if the current items fit on one line, the property can be present in Flex CSS without changing the visible preview.
+It will not show a visible change when Wrap is nowrap or when the current items still fit on one line.

 Should I use row-reverse or column-reverse?

 Use reverse values only when the visual order is intentionally different from source order.
-The generated CSS can reverse the flow, but it does not rewrite the underlying markup sequence used by readers and keyboards.
+The generated CSS can reverse the flow, but it does not rewrite the markup order used by keyboards, screen readers, and copy-paste.

-Does the layout data have to be sent to a server?
+Is the layout data sent to a server?

-No server request is needed to build the CSS.
-The preview, property ledger, scaffold, JSON payload, copy actions, and downloads are generated in the browser page.
+No server request is needed to build the CSS, preview, property ledger, scaffold, JSON payload, copy actions, or downloads.
+Those outputs are produced in the browser page.

 Glossary: